acikgozb/tcp-ip-journey/1-ping/README.md

 #### Dynamic Routing

-Dynamic routing is a way of updating our gateway configuration _automatically_ by using _dynamic routing protocols_ and neigboring gateways on the Internet.
+Dynamic routing is a way of updating our gateway configuration _automatically_ by using _dynamic routing protocols_ and neighboring gateways.
 There are different branches of _routing protocols_ called _Interior Gateway Protocols (IGPs)_ and _Exterior Gateway Protocols (EGPs)_.

 IGPs contain 3 different groups in it which are called _Distance Vector (DV)_, _Link State (LS)_, and Hybrid (mix of both).